testflows/TestFlows-WebSite/source/_posts/blog/get-your-software-covered-using-covering-arrays.md

 of parameters at least once, where an interaction is some specific combination, where order does not matter, of some `t` number of parameters, covering all possible values that each selected parameter could have.

-The US National Institute of Standards and Technology's (NIST) has an excellent [Introduction to Covering Arrays](https://math.nist.gov/coveringarrays/coveringarray.html) page, if you are not familiar with them.
+The US National Institute of Standards and Technology (NIST) has an excellent [Introduction to Covering Arrays](https://math.nist.gov/coveringarrays/coveringarray.html) page, if you are not familiar with them.
 Note that in the literature, a covering array is usually defined as {% katex %} CA(t,k,v) {% endkatex %}, where `t` is the strength of the array, `k` is the number of parameters, and `v` is the number of values.
 In most cases, it is assumed that each parameter